IzaMarkstrom/wordpress-frontend-vue/README.md

    * markstrom93@hotmail.com

 ## Run
-To start this project you have to run
+To start this project you write this in the terminal
    ```bash
    npm run serve
    ```
+Which opens at port 8080

 ![localhost](localhost.jpg)